Menu

 1. Check that your registration is complete and purchase any additional tickets.

-Buy your tickets to the Specialty Group receptions, luncheons, workshops, and tours.
-Go to the View/Modify My Registration page.
-You can also buy guest tickets there as well.
+Double check to see if you registered for any receptions, luncheons, workshops, and tours on the View My Registration of your profile.
+You can add any tickets by clicking on the Modify Registration button.
 If you experience issues adding tickets, please email us at meetings@culturalheritage.org.

 3. Post about the meeting.

-Submit a post in our dedicated AIC's 2023 Annual Meeting Community or write a blog post about some of the sessions by logging with your regular login.
-If you share something on social media, use our hashtag.
+Start a discussion in our dedicated our 2024 Annual Meeting Community or write a blog post about some of the sessions.
+If you post on social media, use our hashtag.

 4. Plan your visits to the Exhibit Hall.